LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

                                               const conduit::Node &options);// options node

 The ``tiled()`` function accepts a Conduit node containing options that influence how the mesh is generated.
-If the node contains a ``tile`` that contains a 2D blueprint topology, then the first supplied topology will be used to override the default tile pattern.
+If the options contain a ``tile`` node that contains a 2D blueprint topology, the first supplied topology will be used to override the default tile pattern.
 The ``reorder`` option indicates the type of point and element reordering that will be done.
 Reordering can improve cache-friendliness.
 The default is to reorder points and elements, using "kdtree" method.
 Passing "none" or an empty string will prevent reordering.
-The name of the mesh can be given by passing ``meshname`` option string.
+The name of the mesh can be given by passing a ``meshname`` option string.
 Likewise, the name of the boundary mesh can be supplied using the ``boundarymeshname`` option.
-The optional ``translate/x`` and ``translate/y`` options determing the tile spacing.
+The optional ``translate/x`` and ``translate/y`` options determine the tile spacing.
 If the translation values are not given, they will be determined from the coordset extents.
 The output mesh topology will store its integer connectivity information as index_t by default.
 The precision of the integer output can turned to int32 by passing a ``datatype`` option containing the "int", "int32", "integer" strings.

-An important set of options define the left, right, bottom, top sets of points within the supplied tile pattern.
+An important set of options define the left, right, bottom, and top sets of points within the supplied tile pattern.
 The values in the ``left`` option identify the list of points that define the left edge of the tile.
 These are indices into the coordset and the values should be in consecutive order along the edge.
 Opposite point sets must match.
 In other words, the left and right point sets must contain the same number of points and they need to proceed along their edges in the same order.
 The same is true of the bottom and top point sets.

-The ``tiled()`` function options also support options that simplify the task of using ``tiled()`` to generate mesh domains for a multi-domain dataset.
+The ``tiled()`` function also accepts options that simplify the task of generating mesh domains for a multi-domain dataset.
 The coordinate extents of the current mesh domain are given using the ``extents`` option, which contains 6 double values: {xmin, xmax, ymin, ymax, zmin, zmax}.
 The ``domains`` option contains a triple of {domainsI, domainsJ, domainsK} values that indicate how many divisions there are of the extents in the I,J,K dimensions.
+The product of these numbers determines the total number of domains.
 The ``domain`` option specifies a triple indicating the I,J,K domain id within the overall set of domains.
 This is used to help construct adjacency sets.

 .. code:: yaml